matthewcking312/NHLSalaryPrediction/README.md

   - A lasso regression model was used as a baseline
   - A RandomForestRegression model
   - A KNN model
+Models were processed using a pipeline and validated using cross-validation.

-4. After model selection was done and the RandomForestRegression model was chosen, it was further developed and a more comprehensive drop_list and feature importance were done to develop our final model
+4. After model selection was done and the RandomForestRegression model was chosen, it was developed and a more comprehensive drop_list and feature importance were done to develop our final model.
+Hyper parameter turning was done using a Random Search to further improve the model.

 All modeling was done in tidy format using sklearn's library of modeling tools